Fish-MIP/Global_MEM_Model_Templates/README.md

 ## Table of contents

-Model template - blank markdown document to be copied and populated.
+Model template - create an [issue](https://github.com/Fish-MIP/Global_MEM_Model_Templates/issues) and select the Blank Model Template to be filled in.
 See below documents filled out for each model type and domain:

 ### [APECOSM](https://github.com/Fish-MIP/Global_MEM_Model_Templates/blob/main/APECOSM.md)
 More details available soon.